Süper Lig: History

 Football in Turkey stems back to the late 19th century, when Englishmen brought the game with them while living in Salonica (then part of the Ottoman Empire).
 The first league competition was the Istanbul Football League, which took place in the 1904–05 season.
 The league went through several variations until the creation of the Millî Lig (Süper Lig) in 1959.
 Between the creation of the Istanbul League and Millî Lig, several other regional leagues took place: Adana (1924), Ankara (1922), Eskişehir (1924), İzmir (1924), Bursa (1924), and Trabzon (1922), to name a few.
 The first competition to bring forth a national champion was the former Turkish Football Championship, which began in 1924 and continued until 1951.
 The championship format was based on a knockout competition, contested between the winners of each of the country's top regional leagues.
 The National Division (Turkish: Millî Küme) was the first national league competition in Turkey.
 Started in 1937, the National Division consisted of the strongest clubs from the Ankara, Istanbul, and İzmir leagues.
 The championship lasted until 1950.

-The Federation Cup was established in 1956 to decide a national champion.
+In 1952 the TFF introduced professionalism in Turkish football.
+As a result, the former Turkish Football Championship lost its first level status.
+Since there was no top-level national champion in the period from 1952 to 1955, the Turkish federation sent Galatasaray, winners of the 1955–56 Istanbul League, to the European Cup in the 1956–57 season.

+Protests of some Ankara and İzmir clubs regarding this decision, as well as UEFA deciding to only accept national champions to the European Cup from that season on induced the TFF to establish the Federation Cup in 1956.
+It is the first professional national football league in Turkey and the predecessor to the Super League(Millî Lig).
+The competition took place as a knock-out tournament to decide a national champion.
 This champion would go on to participate in the European Cup.
 The competition was held for two seasons until it was replaced by the Millî Lig.
 Beşiktaş won both editions and qualified for the European Cup during the two-year span.
 However, since the TFF failed to register their name for the draw in time, Beşiktaş could not participate in the 1957–58 season after all.